-As of December 31, 2004 2004
+As of December 31, 2004

-Actual As Adjusted
+- Actual As Adjusted ed, in millions)

-(unaudite d, in millio ns)
+(unaudite

 Cash and equivalents \$ 306 \$ 96

 Debt:

-Revolving credit facility(1) \$ \$
+Revolving credit facility(1) \$ S

-Term loan(2) 1,191 1,441
+Revolving clean facility(z) Term loan(2) Ψ 1,191 Ψ 1,441

 Acquisition Corp.
 Notes(3) 658 658

 Holdings Floating Rate Notes 250

 Holdings Discount Notes(4) 251 163

 Holdings PIK Notes(5) 196

 Total debt \$ 2,546 \$ 2,262

-Shareholders' equity:

-Actual: Class A Common Stock, par value \$0.001 per share, 200,000 shares authorized and 92,294 shares issued and outstanding; Class L Common Stock, par value \$0.001 per share, 20,000 shares authorized and 9,444.4444 shares issued and outstanding; As adjusted: common stock, par value \$0.001 per share, 500 million shares authorized, approximately 143 million shares issued and outstanding(6); preferred stock, par value \$0.001 per share, 100 million shares authorized, no shares issued
+Shareholders' equity: Actual: Class A Common Stock, par value \$0.001 per share, 200,000 shares authorized and 92,294 shares issued and outstanding; Class L Common Stock, par value \$0.001 per share, 20,000 shares authorized and 9,444,4444 shares issued and outstanding; As adjusted: common stock, par value \$0.001 per share, 500 million shares authorized, approximately 143 million shares issued and outstanding(6); preferred stock, par value \$0.001 per share, 100 million shares

-and outstanding \$ \$
+authorized, no shares issued and outstanding \$ \$

 Additional paid-in capital 93 474

 Accumulated deficit (202) (351)

 Accumulated other comprehensive earnings (16) (16)

 Total shareholders' equity \$ (125) \$ 107

 Total capitalization \$ 2,421 \$ 2,369

+• , - ,

-(1) Acquisition Corp. currently has no borrowings outstanding under the \$250 million revolving portion of Acquisition Corp.'s senior secured credit facility but has issued \$4 million in letters of credit under such agreement.
+Acquisition Corp. currently has no borrowings outstanding under the \$250 million revolving portion of Acquisition Corp.'s senior secured credit facility but has issued \$4 million in letters of credit under such agreement.
+(1) Acquisition Corp.
+Currently has no borrowings outstanding under the \$250 million revolving portion of Acquisition Corp.
+Seenior secured credit facility but has issued \$4 million in letters of credit under such agreement.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations" and "Description of Indebtedness-Senior Secured Credit Facility."

-(2) Acquisition Corp. has obtained an amendment to its senior secured credit facility to, among other things, increase the term loan borrowings thereunder by an additional \$250 million, which would bring the total amount of the new facility to \$1,441 million.
+Acquisition Corp. has obtained an amendment to its senior secured credit facility to, among other things, increase the term loan borrowings thereunder by an additional \$250 million, which would bring the total amount of the new facility to \$1,441 million.
 See "Description of Indebtedness" and "Prospectus Summary-Recent Developments-The Concurrent Transactions."

-(3) Includes \$465 million aggregate principal amount of the dollar notes and the U.S. dollar equivalent, as of December 31, 2004, of the £100 million aggregate principal amount of the sterling notes of our wholly owned subsidiary, Acquisition Corp.
+Includes \$465 million aggregate principal amount of the dollar notes and the U.S. dollar equivalent, as of December 31, 2004, of the £100 million aggregate principal amount of the sterling notes of our wholly owned subsidiary.
+Acquisition Corp.
 See "Description of Indebtedness."

-(4) Represents the accreted value as of December 31, 2004 of the \$396.81 million (\$306.81 million, as adjusted) aggregate principal amount at maturity of the Holdings Discount Notes.
+Represents the accreted value as of December 31, 2004 of the \$396.81 million (\$306.81 million, as adjusted) aggregate principal amount at maturity of the Holdings Discount Notes.
 See "Description of Indebtedness."

-(5) Represents the outstanding amount due as of December 31, 2004 with respect to the \$200 million Holdings PIK Notes, including accrued PIK interest on such Holdings PIK Notes, less unamortized discount.
+Represents the outstanding amount due as of December 31, 2004 with respect to the \$200 million Holdings PIK Notes, including accrued PIK interest on such Holdings PIK Notes, less unamortized discount.
 See "Description of Indebtedness."